klanza/ParkingApp/README.md

 * Make sure to change the 'config.json' inside the 'config' folder to the information corresponding to your local SQL database.
 * Execute the 'npm install' command when inside the cloned repository in order to install the necessary node packages.
 * Run the server.js file to allow the sequelize ORM to setup the tables and their relations.
-* Rune the command "$ node_modules/.bin/sequelize db:seed:all" in order to run the datbase seeds
+* Run the command "$ node_modules/.bin/sequelize db:seed:all" in order to run the datbase seeds
 	* Use the command "heroku run sequelize db:seed:all --env production --app 'HEROKU-APP-NAME' to deploy the seeds for the database to the heroku server.

 ### Prerequisites